We can't wait to welcome all the new pupils to Reception in September 2021!

-If you have any questions about your child starting nursery, however big or small, please do not hesitate in contacting us through the tab on the right.
-A member of school staff will endeavour to respond within 72 hours.
+If you have any questions about your child starting Reception, however big or small, please do not hesitate in contacting us through the tab on the right.
+A member of school staff will endeavor to respond within 72 hours.

 Learning Through Play

 In the Early Years, learning takes place through carefully planned, play-based learning opportunities, both inside the classroom and also in our specially designated outdoor area.
 The EYFS curriculum has been designed with seven areas of learning and development in mind.
 These seven areas of learning are grouped into two strands, ‘prime’ and ‘specific’.

 The Three Prime Areas of Learning and Development:

 These lay down the foundation for all children’s learning, ensuring that children are able to relate to others, communicate effectively, and engage with their environment.
 The prime areas are dependent on each other and are universal in that they occur within all cultures and social backgrounds.

 - Physical development

 The Four Specific Areas of Learning and Development: